nitrix/infrastructure/README.md

 ## Usage

-To deploy everything, run `go run apply.go` or click the `Apply` shorcut.
-Both requires kubectl installed and configured.
+To deploy everything, run `cargo run`.
+It requires kubectl installed and configured.

 ## License